 You may notice that several of the top five skills are related to each other.
 “Problem solving”, for instance, requires “active listening” because at the workplace, only when you are actively listening to your colleagues can you get a good understanding of the problems they face.
 Similarly, “design thinking” is a form of “problem solving” and is also related to “business design”.
 As they say, everything is connected!

-Analytics is a really, really popular skill among the users of MuchSkills.
+Analytics skills are really, really popular among the users of MuchSkills.
 This is not surprising given that we live in the age of “big data” and organisations increasingly require specific skills and tools to understand data, analyse it and use the insights derived from it to drive their business decisions.

 For the uninitiated, here’s a definition of “analytics” according to Techopedia: